 - Melt butter in a saucepan over medium heat.

-Remove from heat and stir in peanut butter and vanilla extract until smooth. add in the oats and stir until completely coated.
-Let mixture cool for 5 minutes.
+- Remove from heat and stir in peanut butter and vanilla extract until smooth.

-Scoop out 1 teaspoon (or up to 1 tablespoon) of cookie mix with a (I used a cookie scoop) and place on prepared baking sheet.
+- Scoop out 1 tablespoon (or up to 2 tablespoons) of cookie mix (I used a cookie scoop) and place on prepared baking sheet.
 Repeat this step until all no bake cookies have been formed.

-Let cookies cool at least 30 minutes before eating.
-Cookies can be stored in an airtight container on the counter for up to 5 days.
+- Let cookies cool at least 30 minutes before eating.